beegy-labs/my-girok/.ai/rules.md

 - ❌ Return inconsistent error formats → Use `HttpExceptionFilter`
 - ❌ Prisma in Controllers → Use Services
 - ❌ Hardcode secrets → Use ConfigService
+- ❌ Use `prisma migrate` → Use goose (SSOT)
+- ❌ Modify existing migration files
+- ❌ Use UUID type for IDs → Use TEXT with gen_random_uuid()::TEXT
+- ❌ Auto-sync ArgoCD for DB changes → Manual Sync only
 - ❌ Make sync service-to-service calls → Use HTTP
 - ❌ Skip async/await
 - ❌ Omit error handling